nmhaga/Flare-Tracker/Documentation/Spec.md

    Otherwise do not annotate

 ###Data Extraction and Parsing
-//For both of them, we use the standard URL fetching library, URLLib.
+//For both of GOES and SolarSoft, we use the standard URL fetching library, URLLib.
 Then we make a request for the URL and get the HTML content. (split this out, only put detail into the subsections where required.)

 URLError will be raised when there is a problem with the network connection.
 We can be prepared for the HTTPError or URLError by an approach of this nature: